ryusr/Skin-Lesion-Detection/README.md

 - Comprehensive test datasets are included for evaluation

+## Disclaimer

-## Disclaimer: This project is for educational purposes only.
+This project is for educational purposes only.
 The model predictions are not intended for clinical use and should not be used to diagnose or treat any medical condition.
 Please consult a licensed medical professional for any health-related decisions.